3 Tricks to Fix the Bullwhip Effect and Smooth Inventory Replenishment

 A Bullwhip Effect Creates Waves of Inventory Issues

-Demand forecasting can eliminate a lot of your “wave riding” activities in supply chain planning.
-Your company invests significant resources, time and money, in planning and executing inventory replenishment and promotional events.
-You often experience service problems when your suppliers don’t have inventory in place to support your business.
-The suppliers operate their supply chain independent of yours and forecast demand from your purchase orders.
+Demand forecasting can eliminate many of your “wave-riding” activities in supply chain planning.
+Your company invests significant resources, time, and money in planning and executing inventory replenishment and promotional events.
+You often experience service problems when your suppliers don’t have inventory to support your business.
+The suppliers operate their supply chain independently of yours and forecast demand from your purchase orders.
 This sales forecasting approach has a silo effect on information; your partners don’t get an accurate view of the end consumer’s demand.
 When do suppliers see order quantities changing, up or down; how do they interpret the signal?
-Sometimes they view changes as trends or lumpy demand and react by changing their production or inventory plans.
-This results in a wave of over-reaction called the “bullwhip effect.”
+Sometimes, they view changes as trends or lumpy demand and react by changing their production or inventory plans.
+This results in a wave of overreaction called the “bullwhip effect.”

 Are your Demand Planners Wave-Riders?
 Eliminate the Bullwhip Effect

-Suppliers, don’t view the actual customer demand, they react to PO quantities with their own adjustments to make/buy decisions, which can create overstocks or out of stocks.
-The demand signal becomes more magnified as the signal moves upstream in each level in the supply chain.
-Since the repeating waves or curve is reminiscent of a cracking whip, it became known as the “bullwhip effect”.
+Suppliers don’t view the actual customer demand; they react to PO quantities with their adjustments to make/buy decisions, which can create overstocks or out of stocks.
+The demand signal becomes more magnified as the signal moves upstream at each level of the supply chain.
+Since the repeating waves or curve is reminiscent of a cracking whip, it became known as the “bullwhip effect.”
 By embracing demand forecasting & collaboration with suppliers, you can provide an End-to-End view.
-Eliminating the “bullwhip” that sales forecasting “misinformation” causes, will lower product costs and improve fill rates.
+Eliminating the “bullwhip” that sales forecasting “misinformation” causes will lower product costs and improve fill rates.

 University studies identified the Bullwhip 50 years ago.
 Here are two studies that I think you’ll enjoy: